Risk compensation: Seat belts

 A 1994 research study of people who both wore and habitually did not wear seatbelts concluded that drivers were found to drive faster and less carefully when belted.

 Several important driving behaviors were observed on the road before and after the belt use law was enforced in Newfoundland, and in Nova Scotia during the same period without a law.
 Belt use increased from 16 percent to 77 percent in Newfoundland and remained virtually unchanged in Nova Scotia.
 Four driver behaviors (speed, stopping at intersections when the control light was amber, turning left in front of oncoming traffic, and gaps in following distance) were measured at various sites before and after the law.
-Changes in these behaviors in Newfoundland were similar to those in Nova Scotia, except that drivers in Newfoundland drove slower on expressways after the law, contrary to the risk compensation theory.
+Changes in these behaviors in Newfoundland were similar to those in Nova Scotia, except that drivers in Newfoundland drove more slowly on expressways after the law, contrary to the risk compensation theory.

-In Britain in 1981 at a time when the government was considering the introduction of seat belt legislation, John Adams of University College London, suggested that there was no convincing evidence of a correlation between the seat-belt legislation and reductions injuries and fatalities based on a comparison between states with and without seat belt laws.
+In Britain in 1981 at a time when the government was considering the introduction of seat belt legislation, John Adams of University College London, suggested that there was no convincing evidence of a correlation between the seat-belt legislation and reduction of injuries and fatalities based on a comparison between states with and without seat belt laws.
 He also suggested that some injuries were displaced from car drivers to pedestrians and other road users.
 The "Isles Report" echoed these concerns.
 Adams subsequently argued that the reduction in fatalities that followed the introduction of legislation could not be attributed with confidence to seat-belt use due to the simultaneous introduction of breath testing for driving under the influence of alcohol.

 However, a 2007 study based on data from the Fatality Analysis Reporting System (FARS) of the National Highway Traffic Safety Administration concluded that between 1985 and 2002 there were "significant reductions in fatality rates for occupants and motorcyclists after the implementation of belt use laws", and that "seatbelt use rate is significantly related to lower fatality rates for the total, pedestrian, and all non-occupant models even when controlling for the presence of other state traffic safety policies and a variety of demographic factors".
 A comprehensive 2003 US study also did "not find any evidence that higher seat belt usage has a significant effect on driving behavior."
 Their results showed that "overall, mandatory seat belt laws unambiguously reduce traffic fatalities."

 Swedish change to driving on the right

-In Sweden, following the change from driving on the left to driving on the right in 1967 there was a drop in crashes and fatalities, which was linked to the increased apparent risk.
+In Sweden, following the change from driving on the left to driving on the right in 1967, there was a drop in crashes and fatalities, which was linked to the increased apparent risk.
 The number of motor insurance claims went down by 40 percent, returning to normal over the next six weeks.
 Fatality levels took two years to return to normal.